New-Jersey-Forest-Service/ForMOM/README.md

 simply.
 We have it setup for New Jersey, but it is configurable for other states - there are example configs for MD and WY.
 Check out the [wiki page](https://github.com/New-Jersey-Forest-Service/ForMOM/wiki/FVS#inputs) for more information on running it.

-**Credits**: The simplification process was thought of and made by Lauren Gazerwitz, and it was automated by Michael Gorbunov.
+**Credits**: The actual simplification process was thought of and developed by Lauren and Courtney, it was only automated by Michael.